In 2012, 20% of all expat assignments were given to women.

-In 2005, international women (women whose career took them abroad) were hailed as an up-and-coming phenomenon in the annual Global Relocation Trends Survey Report.
-According to the representative study, 23% of all international assignees were women, and the number of international women pursuing their careers abroad was supposed to rise.
+In 2005, international women (women whose career took them abroad on a typical foreign assignment) were hailed as an up-and-coming phenomenon in the annual Global Relocation Trends Survey Report.
+According to the representative study, 23% of all international assignees were women, and the number of women pursuing their careers abroad was supposed to rise.

-Additionally, many female employees were reluctant to accept assignments in "unattractive" locations probably because they were concerned about their safety as international women.
+Some potential expat women may have rejected an assignment because their partner was not willing to change their own career path rather drastically.
+Additionally, quite a few female employees could have been reluctant to accept assignments in "unattractive" locations because they were concerned about their safety.
 On the other hand, those women who do in fact accept expat assignments are confronted with a "man’s world" among international employees.

-For the international businesswoman, making money and finding challenging tasks to keep her busy isn’t the problem.
+For international women in business, making money and finding challenging tasks to keep them busy isn’t necessarily a problem.
 "I’m a bit of an oddity, though," Amy (30) from London laughs.
 "I’m pretty young to be an expat.
-I’m a woman on an international assignment, and I’m married, with a partner who’s become a trailing spouse.
+I’m a woman on an international assignment, and I’m married, with a partner who’s become a traveling spouse.
 Thank god I’m used to being the odd-man-out in my career.
 Or should this be the odd woman out?"

 Amy is working as a currency broker for an international financial services provider.
 At the moment, she’s staying at the company’s branch office in Tokyo.
-As an international woman in finance and banking, especially in the testosterone-driven atmosphere of the City of London, she quickly learned to be assertive and to make the most out of her career opportunities.
+As a woman in finance and banking, especially in the testosterone-driven atmosphere of the City of London, she quickly learned to be assertive and to make the most of her career opportunities.

-Since she grew up as the child of an English lawyer and a Japanese school teacher, she has always dreamed of actually living in Japan for a couple of years.
+Since she grew up as the child of a British lawyer and a Japanese school teacher, she has always dreamed of moving to Japan for a couple of years.
 Familiar with the intricacies of Japanese culture and fluent in both written and spoken Japanese, she was the ideal candidate for that assignment.

 Support Networks for International Women in Business

 "I’m not the only woman in a comparable situation," Amy says.
 "There’s a whole support network for empowering women with an international background in Japan.
-It’s extremely useful for finding advice, business contacts or mentors.
+It’s extremely useful for finding advice, business contacts, or mentors.
 I couldn’t do without them.
-So I’m not that much of an exception as I’d previously thought.
-But the hubby may be…"
+So I’m not that much of an exception as I previously thought.
+But my husband might be…"

-With the help of her support network of international women, Amy feels right at home in Tokyo.
+Due to her support network of female business contacts and other international women, Amy feels right at home in Tokyo.
 Networking is an essential aspect of every expat experience.
-Visit our local communities and maybe, just like Amy, you will be able to build up your own network of international women.
+Visit our local communities, and maybe you’ll also be able to build up your own network of international women.